Help Us Restore Access to the Sycamore Trail

 North Texas Giving Day: Thursday, September 20, from 6 a.m. - Midnight

 Why Give During North Texas Giving Day?

 When you give via www.NorthTexasGivingDay.org, your donation goes further with bonus funds and prizes.
 All donations scheduled between September 10th at 8 a.m. and 19th at midnight or given on September 20, 2018 between 6 a.m. and midnight qualify.
 Your donation triggers opportunities for the Heard to win prizes rewarded at random or for the highest number of donors!
-This year every dollar given up to $10,000 will be multiplied with bonus funds when donors give online through www.NorthTexasGivingDay.org.
+This year every dollar given to the Heard up to $10,000 will be multiplied with bonus funds when donors give online through www.NorthTexasGivingDay.org.

 What is North Texas Giving Day?

 North Texas Giving Day is Communities Foundation of Texas’ annual 18-hour online giving extravaganza for North Texas.
 The day is powered by creative nonprofits, social media activism, area wide collaboration, and of course North Texas coming together!
 North Texas Giving Day’s goal is to help build awareness and support for nonprofits in North Texas, while making giving easy for donors.

 - Visit our North Texas Giving Day profile at www.northtexasgivingday.org/heardmuseum and scroll down the page until you see a blue button that says "Create Fundraising Page."
 Click the button.

 - You will then be prompted to set up a profile (if you haven't already created one).